vpolda/RTL-Edge_detection/README.md

 ### Internal Requirements
 (Mainly for my own sanity and memory)
 Syncs with output Video Timing Controller
-Can handle different video resolutions (even rebuild if needed, this drives kernelizer to be parameterizable)
+Can handle multiple video effects

 ### Cool addons
 Chain multiple effects together (Think this can be done with an AXI FIFO to avoid overwhelming the DMA controller)